yunkaiwang/SYSC3303Project/README.md

 Diagrams:
  	All the diagrams are in the diagram folder.

-	Old diagrams from iteration 1
+	Diagrams from iteration 1
  		- ucm-rrq: UCM for read request
  		- ucm-wrq: UCM for write request

-	New diagrams for iteration 2
+	Diagrams for iteration 2
  		- uml: class diagram of this system(updated with new classes)
 		- fileNotFound-RRQ: timing diagram for file not found during RRQ
 		- fileNotFound-WRQ: timing diagram for file not found during WRQ